Testomatio - Test Management for Codeception

 Creates instance of JsonType

-Pass an array or \Codeception\Util\JsonArray
+Pass an array or \Codeception\Util\JsonArray with data.

 If non-associative array is passed - the very first element of it will be used for matching.